GHG-23

 Status of Implementation

-In addition to the two development agreements that require payment of an infill fee to be used to incentivize infill development, the Planning and Environmental Review Division has contracted with Placeworks to develop an infill program that updates the existing infill program adopted in 2008.
+The Planning and Environmental Review Division has contracted with Placeworks to develop an infill program that updates the existing infill program adopted in 2008.
 This effort includes but is not limited to the following elements:

 • Discussions about the need for long-term sustainable fee reduction programs for infill areas